Multinational state: Belgium

-The territory of Belgium is almost equally divided between the two linguistic groups of Dutch-speaking Flanders and French-speaking Wallonia and Brussels.
+The territory of Belgium is almost equally divided between the two people groups and their communities: the Dutch-speaking Flemings of Flanders and the French-speaking Walloons of Wallonia.
 This led to political unrest throughout the 19th and 20th centuries, and in the aftermath of the difficult 2007–08 Belgian government formation, the Belgian media envisaged a partition of Belgium as a potential solution.
 There is also a German-speaking minority in the east.

 Bosnia and Herzegovina

 Bosnia and Herzegovina is home to three ethnic "constituent peoples": Bosniaks (50.11%), Serbs (30.78%), and Croats (15.43%).
 The country's political divisions were created by the Dayton Agreement, which recognized a second tier of government comprising two entities: the Federation of Bosnia and Herzegovina (mostly Bosniaks and Croats) and the Republika Srpska (mostly Serbs), with each governing roughly half of the state's territory.
 A third region, the Brčko District, was governed locally.
 Today, all three ethnic groups have an equal constitutional status over the entire territory of Bosnia and Herzegovina.
 The country has a bicameral legislature and a three-member presidency composed of one member of each major ethnic group.